Did you know that the pothos plant comes in more than just one variety? There are at least 27 types of pothos plants!

 The neon pothos is a bright, solid neon green variety of pothos.
 It gets its name from the color of its leaves.

-This plant does best in bright indirect light but can tolerate lower light conditions.
+This plant does best in bright indirect light but can also tolerate lower light conditions.
 The neon pothos is considered a fast grower and can quickly reach several feet in length.

 Pearls and Jade Pothos (Epipremnum aureum ‘Pearls and Jade’)

 The pearls and jade pothos is a beautiful variety with variegated leaves that are shades of green and white.
-The white spots on pearls and jade tend to have green splotches in them.
+The white spots on a pearls and jade tend to have green splotches in them.

 This variety tends to have smaller leaves than other varieties and will also grow slower than the larger varieties.